Myles Straw Player Props: Guardians vs. Nationals

 Myles Straw At The Plate

-- Among qualified hitters, he ranks 45th in batting average, while his on-base percentage ranks 16th and he is 135th in slugging.
+- Among the qualified hitters in baseball, he ranks 73rd in batting average, 36th in on-base percentage, and 156th in slugging.

+- In 10 of 13 games this season (76.9%), Straw has reached base safely via hit, and that includes multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.